s-polly/foundry-samples/infrastructure/infrastructure-setup-bicep/18-managed-virtual-network-preview/README.md

 ## Prerequisites

 1. **Register your subscription with the Preview Features in Azure Portal for Managed VNET**
-  - The feature is titled "AI.ManagedVnetPreview" in the Azure Portal under "Preview Features".
-Register your subscription for the preview.
-It will take a few hours to approve your subscription.
+  - Register your subscription for the preview feature "AI.ManagedVnetPreview" in the Azure Portal under "Preview Features". .

 1. **Active Azure subscription with appropriate permissions**
    - **Azure AI Account Owner**: Needed to create a Foundry account and project